 Each year, the Karlovy Vary IFF presents some 200 films from all over the world.
 Many of the films are exclusively shown at the festival, while others make it into Czech or foreign distribution, onto television, or into other festivals thanks in part to their screening in Karlovy Vary.
 Except for films shown as part of retrospectives, all the presented works were made during the preceding year and are shown for the first time ever in the Czech Republic – many of them as world, international, or European premieres.

-KVIFF Eastern Promises, the festival's industry section, strives to discover promising talent from the regions of Central and Eastern Europe and the Middle East, revealing it to over 1,300 distributors, sales agents, producers and festival programmers attending the festival.
+KVIFF Eastern Promises, the festival's industry section, strives to discover promising and talented filmmakers from Central and Eastern Europe and the Middle East, and to connect them with the more than 1,300 distributors, sales agents, producers and festival programmers attending the festival.
 The festival presents some 200 new films each year, more than a third of which are world or European premieres.
 As a result, both European and non-European local distributors and major international sales reps rely on KVIFF when searching for new movies.
 The festival also includes social events for invited film professionals and a laid-back space for networking.

-In addition to its programme of workshops, panels and talks, the primary focus of KVIFF Eastern Promises is realised through 4 different programmes.
-Each of them shows carefully selected projects in various stages of development: Works in Progress showcases selected feature films which are expected to premiere after the festival, awarding the most promising one with a combined prize of 100,000 EUR.
-The projects are then often selected for upcoming festivals such as Sundance, Toronto, Venice, Rotterdam or Berlinale.
+In addition to its workshops, panels and talks, the primary focus of KVIFF Eastern Promises is realised through 4 different programmes, each of which shows carefully selected projects in various stages of development: Works in Progress showcases selected feature films which are expected to premiere after the festival, awarding the most promising one with a combined prize of 100,000 EUR.
+The projects are then often selected for upcoming festivals such as Sundance, Toronto, Venice, Rotterdam or Berlin.
 Works in Development – Feature Launch is a public industry presentation of creative teams developing their first or second feature film within the MIDPOINT Feature Launch network.
-All projects are in the development stage, looking for co-production and market opportunities.
+All projects are in the development stage and are looking for co-production and market opportunities.
 The best pitch is awarded 10,000 EUR.
-Eurimages Lab Project Award encourages filmmakers who do not fit into a typical funding box or transgress the traditional production framework, awarding the best project 50,000 EUR.
+The Eurimages Lab Project Award promotes filmmakers who do not fit into a typical funding box or who work outside the traditional production framework, awarding the best project 50,000 EUR.
 Docs in Progress presents promising creative documentary projects that are currently in production or post-production and will officially premiere after KVIFF, awarding the best project 5,000 EUR.